 The first time you see your baby roll is an exciting moment.
 It’s their first step on the way to being fully mobile.
-But rolling can bring some problems too.
+But rolling can bring some challenges too.

 For one thing, you can no longer put your baby down and know they will stay where you left them!
 From the first roll, you should expect plenty of movement, and you’ll need an extra pair of eyes to keep them safe.